 Quality wine, craft beer, fine food, live theatre, creative arts, festivals and events, surfing, scuba diving, fishing and extreme sports — it’s all here for the taking.

-To get a taste of the outdoorsy, life-loving culture of the region, go for a tandem skydive with Skydive Geronimo over Busselton.
-There’s no better way to feel alive than by throwing yourself from an airplane, and at 15,000ft you’ll get a true appreciation for the natural beauty of this setting.
+To get a true taste of Margaret River’s life-loving culture, go for a tandem skydive over Busselton with Skydive Geronimo.
+There’s no better way to feel alive than by throwing yourself out of an airplane, and from your vantage point at 15,000 feet, you’ll gain a deeper appreciation for the natural beauty of the region.

 Surfers love the South West’s 130 kilometres of coastline that features 75 surf breaks.
 A popular one is Surfer’s Point at Prevelly.
 If you’re not a surfer, it’s a great place to check out the tribes doing their thing (and catch a stunning sunset).
 If you want to learn to surf, get in touch with Margaret River Surf School and book a lesson.